clamorisse/hugo-s3-blog/content-hugo-blog/content/posts/vigia.md

 washed out once and again.

 The blue sky
-So blue it is an ocean on its own
+so blue it is an ocean on its own
 navigating magnificent vessels
 carrying the whitest cotton
 or the darkest oil
-Sometimes racing so fast
+sometimes racing so fast
-Leaving only their tracks.
+eaving only their tracks.

 But is when the pelicans set off to fly
-In perfect formation
+in perfect formation
 so close to the sea
 daring not to touch
 searching